 Dorsey Cox, IDSA

 Life is simplified by good design.
-Dorsey has designed many successful innovations from consumer to office.
-He has over 25 years experience in industrial design with 16 patents and others pending.
+Dorsey has designed many successful innovations from consumer and medical product to office furniture.
+He has over 25 years’ experience in industrial design with 17 patents and others pending.
 Raised in a family of manufacturers, Dorsey developed a keen understanding of materials and processes.
-He received his Bachelor of Industrial Design from Auburn University.
+He received his Bachelor of Industrial Design from Auburn University in 1985.
 He started his furniture career in 1987 as a designer for Thonet and Shelby Williams Industries and then became Director of Design for Falcon Products from 1990-1998.
 He was a founding principal of PUSH Product Design in 1998 and started dorseycoxdesign in 2003.
+Dorsey founded the STREAM in East Avondale in 2012.

 Sarah Heath received her BFA in Sculpture from the University of Kansas and her MFA from the University of Georgia, where she graduated with distinction.
 Sarah has shown in 35 art exhibitions across the US.
 Sarah has won numerous awards and been featured in B-Metro Magazine and Creative Quarterly magazine.
 Sarah has given artist lectures at the University of Alabama Birmingham, Utah State University, Salem Art Works, Piedmont College, Lamar Dodd School of Art and the Athens Institute for Contemporary Art.
 She has been an artist in residence at Sloss Metal Arts in Birmingham Al, and Salem Art Works in Salem NY.
 Sarah is a teaching artist for the Alys Stevens Center’s art outreach and education program, ArtPlay.
 She is also currently an art therapy instructor for the Highlands Center for eating disorders.